Rayan-web/Swello-website-with-react-js/README.md

-Hello Devs,this is Simple responsive website with react js. <bold> Feel free to ruse the code</bold>
+Hello Devs,this is Simple responsive website with react js. <bold> Feel free to reuse the code</bold>